tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_docs_as_code_tool_options.md

 * **Control.** Jekyll provides a lot of powerful features (often through Liquid, a scripting language) that allow you to do almost anything with the platform.
 Because of this, you probably won't outgrow it.
 Jekyll will match whatever web development skills or other JS, HTML, or CSS frameworks you want to use with it.
 Even without a development background, it's fairly easy to figure out and code the scripts you need.
 (See my series [Jekyll versus DITA](http://idratherbewriting.com/2015/03/23/new-series-jekyll-versus-dita/) for details on how to do in Jekyll what you're probably used to doing in DITA.)
 * **Integration with GitHub and AWS S3.** Tightly coupling Jekyll with the most used version control repository on the planet (GitHub) almost guarantees its success.
 The more GitHub is used, the more Jekyll is also used, and vice versa.
 [GitHub Pages](#github_pages) will auto-build your Jekyll site ("continuous delivery"), allowing you to automate the publishing workflow without effort.

-If GitHub isn't appropriate for your project, you can also publish to AWS S3 bucket using the [s3_website plugin](https://github.com/laurilehmijoki/s3_website), which syncs your output with an S3 bucket by only adding or removing the files that changed in your output.
+If GitHub isn't appropriate for your project, you can also publish to AWS S3 bucket using the [s3_website plugin](https://github.com/laurilehmijoki/s3_website), which syncs your Jekyll output with an S3 bucket by only adding or removing the files that changed.

 For [theming](https://jekyllrb.com/docs/themes/), Jekyll offers the ability to package your theme as a Rubygem and then distribute it across multiple themes.
 Rubygems is a package manager, which means it's a repository for plugins.
 You pull the latest gems (plugins) you need from Rubygems through the command line, often using Bundler.
 Distributing your theme as a Rubygem is one approach you could use for breaking up your project into smaller projects to ensure faster build times.